 Title

-The title should be the same as in the submitted abstract and full paper.
+The title should be the same as in the submitted abstract and full paper and should start with INDICO ID #.

 The Title of the Paper, Name(s) of the Author(s), Affiliation(s) and Email of the main contact author should be displayed at the top of the poster.